 New to peer-to-peer lending?
 It’s a type of lending that has been around for over 15 years in the U.S. and has continued to grow in that time.
 It’s a way for borrowers to access competitive rates outside the traditional bank lending model.

-It also brings the potential for greater returns to individual investors, often even including those who are non-accredited.
+It also brings the potential for higher returns to individual investors, often even including those who are non-accredited.
 P2P lending is a platform meant to cut out the middleman and generally democratize the loan landscape.

-Next, your funding request is posted on the P2P platform.
+Next, your funding request is posted on the P2P lending platform.
 Investors can review the details of your inquiry, such as what you’ll use your loan funds for, non-identifying aspects of your application, and their anticipated return.
-If interested, the investor can then commit any amount of funds to your loan.
+If interested, the investor can then commit any amount of funds to your personal loan.
 Once you reach a certain percentage of committed funding, your loan application moves onto the next level.

 After you sign and submit the loan agreement, the loan funds are typically deposited into your bank account within 24 to 48 hours.